pargame/MyProfile/README.md

 This blog is designed for easy content creation and management.

+**For a comprehensive guide on how to write posts, studies, projects, and how to add images, please see the [Content Management Guide Post](./_posts/2025-07-28-how-to-write-on-this-blog.md).**

+The sections below provide a quick reference.

 ### How to Write a New Blog Post

 1.  **Create a new file** in the `_posts` directory.